-- Redo Backup can also be used for recovering deleted data like old pictures or video files effectively.
+- Redo Backup can also effectively recover deleted data like old pictures or video files.

 - This free disk cloning software boasts a GNU GPL license and is, therefore, free to use or modify.

-Partclone is arguably one of the simplest yet robust Linux disk cloning software featuring powerful disk cloning functionalities for everyday Linux users.
-It offers a substantial amount of vigorous disk cloning features to let you backup your disk drives and restore them quickly in times of emergency.
-The software was developed in Taiwan and since then enjoyed overwhelming popularity among open source developers and enthusiasts worldwide.
+Partclone is arguably one of the simplest yet most robust Linux disk cloning software featuring powerful disk cloning functionalities for everyday Linux users.
+It offers a substantial amount of vigorous disk cloning features to back up your disk drives and restore them quickly in times of emergency.
+The software was developed in Taiwan and has enjoyed overwhelming popularity among open source developers and enthusiasts worldwide since then.

 Features of Partclone

 - Partclone supports almost every known filesystem, including ext2, ext3, ext4, ReiserFS, reiser4, btrfs, xfs, jfs, NTFS, FAT, and exFAT.